mariuszciaston/Weather-App/README.md

 # Weather-App

-Just a weather app to train and show my asynchronous code and API handling skills.
+Weather app to train my asynchronous code and API handling skills.

 Features:<br>
 • <b>Background color is based on temperature!</b> (hsl color space interpolates from blue when it's freezing cold to red when it's hot)<br>